Our Curriculum Design

 - Heart (to feel): to develop positive attitudes towards themselves, others and the world around us.

 At St Chad's, we are committed to providing our children with the time and opportunity to develop and master new knowledge and skills in a safe and secure environment.
 Inspired by Debra Kidd's 'A Curriculum of Hope', we provide a values-led thematic curriculum to help build bridges between our children's learning and the world around them.
-Linked to the Early Years and Primary National Curriculum, our theme approach to learning is underpinned by five core curriculum pillars:
+Linked to the Statutory Framework for the Early Years Foundation Stage and the Primary National Curriculum, our theme approach to learning is underpinned by five core curriculum pillars:

 - Coherence: Our curriculum is planned and plaited so that it connects in sensible and logical ways, allowing children to build an understanding of ideas, concepts, chronology and themes, to better understand them because they are encountered in a way that makes connections explicit and relevant.